Lovely Wheelbarrow Planter Ideas (Garden & Yard Pictures)

 Using a Wheelbarrow As a Garden Planter

 Despite its very functional use, there comes a time when wheelbarrows can deteriorate and loose their primary function to haul items.
-Just like any tool, eventually, your pushcart can get rusty, and deformed or its wheels will break.
+Just like any tool, eventually, your pushcart can get rusty, deformed, or its wheels can break.
 Instead of disposing of it, however, there are various things you can do with your old wheelbarrow to transform and re-purpose it.

 Using an old wheelbarrow as a garden planter can give it new life and add a unique focal point in your garden.
 It doesn’t matter how dilapidated your old cart is as that can simply add to its charm.
 With a few simple steps and tools, your old garden tool can be given a new life & become the star of your backyard.